pcosmos.ca

 mknode(list, source, index)

-This function adds a node to list node that it receives the reference as first parameter.
+This function adds a node to list node that it receives the pointer as first parameter.
 The second parameter, "source", is the code to insert in the list.
-This parameter can be a code segment or a node reference.
+This parameter can be a code segment or a node pointer.
 The subtree inserted is copied entirely.
 The last parameter is the position index where to insert the code in the list.
 First place is 0 and last place is the list size.
-The value returned is the undefined value.
+The returned value is the undefined value.

 > a = function(x) {}